guifi/guifi-cxoln/CXOLN.en_US.md

 + **b.
 XOLN**

-    The Neutral, Open and Free Telecommunications Network (the “Xarxa de Telecomunicacions Oberta, Lliure I Neutral” in Catalan) is a public community telecommunications infrastructure regulated by the terms and conditions of the “XLON Compact”<span style="text-decoration: none">, which is publicly available, in a way that when new participants join it </span><span style="text-decoration: none">expands.</span><span style="text-decoration: none"> Through the network the participant obtains and simultaneously provides electronic communication services with the rest of participants, directly or via the interconnection with other networks.</span>
+    The Neutral, Open and Free Telecommunications Network (the “Xarxa de Telecomunicacions Oberta, Lliure I Neutral” in Catalan) is a public community telecommunications infrastructure regulated by the terms and conditions of the “XLON Compact”, which is publicly available, in a way that when new participants join it expands.
+Through the network the participant obtains and simultaneously provides electronic communication services with the rest of participants, directly or via the interconnection with other networks.

 >    Quan en aquest document es menciona "la xarxa" de forma genèrica o l'abreviació "XOLN", es refereix a la Xarxa Oberta, Lliure i Neutral, i es defineix així perquè: